icerpc/icerpc-docs/pages/slice/basics/contract-first.md

 }
 ```

-An interface must be defined in a module (`VisitorCenter` in the example above), and an operation must be defined in an
+An interface must be defined in a module (`VisitorCenter` in the example above), and an operation must be defined inside
-interface.
+an interface.

 We save these definitions in file `Greeter.slice`.